olena-syrotenko/design-patterns/README.md

    3. _*optional_ provide method to return already built object.

 **Pitfalls**:
-   - overall complexity of the code increases because of crearing multiple new classes
+   - overall complexity of the code increases because of creating multiple new classes

 ## Prototype